A guide to the biggest mistakes when moving to Spain, and some tips on how to avoid them.

 - Main industries: Tourism, Automotive, Energy, Textile Manufacturing

-Spain is a member state of the European Union, so British and EU citizens don’t need any additional visa to freely work and live in Spain.
-If you're not from the EU, then the visa process may be a little more complicated for you.
+Spain is a member state of the European Union, so British citizens don’t need any additional visa to freely work and live in Spain.
 However, as an expat you will need to get a Número Identificación de Extranjeros (NIE number), which registers you with the authorities.
 Once you have accommodation, you will also need to register yourself (and all other members of your family) at the Town Hall in order to get a Certificate of _Empadronamiento.
 Y_ou will be required to show this when you register with a school or doctor, or do certain other things such as buy a car.

-People used to prices in the UK and some larger cities in the U.S. will find the cost of living in Spain refreshing - however bear in mind that this is reflected in Spanish salaries.
-Accommodation in popular cities can be expensive however, and utilities are also noticeably higher.
+People used to prices in the UK will find the cost of living in Spain refreshing - however bear in mind that this is reflected in Spanish salaries.
+Accommodation in popular cities can be expensive however, and utilities are also noticeably higher - up to 20% up on UK averages.
 The number-crunching website Numbeo has some great data showing what you can expect to pay for everyday items.

 Spain’s unemployment rate is high - a jaw-dropping 22.7% as of April 2015.
 Competition for the available jobs is fierce, and if you don’t speak passable Spanish you will find it very difficult to get work outside of seasonal tourist jobs, or teaching English.
 Industries that are experiencing shortages of qualified people include engineering, IT, and medicine.
 Personal networks are incredibly important in Spain, with many jobs not advertised and filled instead by word of mouth and referrals from existing employees.
 Get involved in your expat community, and in any professional networks that exist in your area, and make sure people are aware that you are actively job-hunting.